aosabook/500lines/dagoba/chapter.md

 Dagoba.addPipetype('in',  Dagoba.simpleTraversal('in'))
 ```

 The simpleTraversal function returns a pipetype handler that accepts a gremlin as its input, and then spawns a new gremlin each time it's queried.
-When it's out of gremlins it sending back a 'pull' request to get a new gremlin from its predecessor.
+Once those gremlins are gone it sends back a 'pull' request to get a new gremlin from its predecessor.

 ```javascript
 Dagoba.simpleTraversal = function(dir) {